Graduate Degree Programs

 Dual Degree programs: a law degree and a Masters

-In these dual degree programs, a Juris Doctor (J.D.) from the Cleveland-Marshall College of Law can be combined with one of the above Masters programs: in Environmental Studies (JD-MAES), Environmental Science (JD-MSES), or Environmental Engineering (JD-MSEE).
+In these dual degree programs, a Juris Doctor (J.D.) from the CSU College of Law can be combined with one of the above masters programs: in Environmental Studies (JD-MAES), Environmental Science (JD-MSES), or Environmental Engineering (JD-MSEE).
 Each option is designed to permit the student to complete both degrees over a maximum of four years instead of the five years that would normally be required to complete the two degrees separately.
 Students have a faculty advisor in each college who assists students in coordinating the programs.
 This program is designed for those students interested in pursuing careers that draw perspective and skills from environmental law and other disciplines, including policy and planning, or scientific research and knowledge, or engineering.